 - Custom account: an account with an account name.
 The authentication method of a custom account is

 account name@password, which is used as the password parameter for accessing Redis, such as

 - When there is a default account with the @ separator, it will be matched first before a custom account.
 Custom accounts will be matched with the first @ symbol as the separator.

 - TencentDB for Redis uses a password-free authentication method different from that of Redis Community Edition.
 Specifically, after password-free access is enabled for an instance, if the password in the access parameter is not empty, authentication will fail in the former but will succeed in the latter.

 - Read-only permission: the account has the permission to read but not modify data.

 - Read/write permission: the account has the permission to read and write data.

 - By configuring a read-only routing policy, you can distribute read requests from the specified account to the specified (master or replica) node.

 - If read-only replica is not enabled for an instance, the instance will not support routing to replica nodes.
-This feature can be enabled on the Manage Node page.
+This feature can be enabled on the Node Managment page.

 - If an instance has an account accessing a replica node, the read-only replica feature cannot be disabled.
 To disable it, you need to delete the account first.